neumino/neumino.github.io/movies.md

-### Midway
+### Lady and the Tramp
-*Released on 2019-11-06, vote average 6.4*
+*Released on 2019-11-12, vote average 7.2*

-The story of the soldiers and aviators who helped turn the tide of the Second World War during the iconic Battle of Midway in June 1942.
+The love story between a pampered Cocker Spaniel named Lady and a streetwise mongrel named Tramp.
+Lady finds herself out on the street after her owners have a baby and is saved from a pack by Tramp, who tries to show her to live her life footloose and collar-free.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Z_7eN5iloyk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/A2ZDDU34gYw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>